What is Tongue Tie Treatment?

 What happens during Tongue Tie Treatment?

 The procedure begins with an anesthetic used to numb the area or help to relax you.
-We then use lasers to carefully cut the frenulum.
-This laser prevents the need for a deep incision and can work effectively at promoting better mobility within the area.
+We then utilize a laser to carefully cut the frenulum.
+The excision takes 1-2 minutes to complete.
 You will be given aftercare instructions to ensure that the area heals properly.
 Most frenectomies require no sutures, and the recovery time is minimal when compared to other oral surgeries.
-This procedure is a viable part of myo-functional therapy for those experiencing intraoral problems.
+This procedure is a viable part of myo-functional therapy.

 If you are interested in tongue tie treatment and want to learn more about the procedure, call us today to schedule an appointment to be seen.